TobikoData/sqlmesh/docs/concepts/tests.md

 - using the [`columns`](models/overview.md#columns) model property
 - using the [`columns`](#creating_tests) attribute of the unit test

+If none of these options work, consider using a SQL [query](#test_nameinputsupstream_modelquery) to generate the data.

 ## Unit test structure

 ### `<test_name>`